Last updated on January 31st, 2023 at 10:40 am

 Mask Type – There are 2 types of CPAP masks:

 - Full-face CPAP masks – For those who breathe through their mouth and nose when sleeping.

-- Nasal pillows or nasal cushion CPAP masks – For those who breathe from their nose during sleep.
+- Nasal pillows or nasal cushion CPAP masks – Those who breathe from their nose during sleep.

-Mask Size – We always suggest to customers to ensure they use the ‘sizing guide’ specific to the CPAP mask they have selected.
+Mask Size – We always suggest that customers ensure they use the ‘sizing guide’ specific to the CPAP mask they have selected.

 Ensure you measure your face to purchase the right size mask.
 You can find the sizing guide under the ‘downloads tab‘ on the product page.
 Take a look at the ResMed AirFit F20 sizing guide to the right.